sulu/sulu-docs/book/introduction/content-architecture.rst

 As already heard in :doc:`backend-template` pages are configured in templates.
 They are created in webspaces and represent an entry in a certain menu.
 These pages are contained within your webspace.
-Once you got your :doc:`../getting-started/setup` right, you can start exploring the Sulu default structure in the backend.
+Once you got your :doc:`setup <../getting-started>` right, you can start exploring the Sulu default structure in the backend.